sadaqatbukhari/InfluxDBStudio/README.md

 Application settings can be adjusted in the application **Settings** menu.
 Settings and connection information can also be imported and exported.

+Settings are saved automatically in the version-independent per-user file shown in the [Installation](#installation) section.
+On the first launch of version 3.0.2, InfluxDB Studio searches supported legacy `user.config` locations and imports the newest configuration containing saved connections.
+Future upgrades load the stable settings file directly.

 ### Settings Overview

   * **Settings → Time Format**